How to Convert PDF to Speech in 2026 (Step-by-Step Guide)

 Step 2: Upload your PDF.
 Click the upload button and select your PDF file.
 If it's a long document, you can choose specific pages.

 Step 3: Wait for extraction.
-SpeechReader extracts the text and loads it into the editor.
+The tool extracts the text and loads it into the editor.
 This usually takes a few seconds.

 Step 4: Pick your voice.
-Choose from 1000+ AI voices.
+Choose from the available AI voices.
 You can filter by language, gender, and accent.

 Step 5: Hit play.
 The text starts playing immediately.
 Each paragraph highlights as it's read so you can follow along.